7aizen/Takeaway-project/README.md

 Generates a graph to visualise trends.

-Analyzes ordering patterns for insights.
+Analysis of ordering patterns for insights.